eddieyi/caffe2-pose-estimation/README.md

 Assuming the NVIDIA drivers, CUDA 8.0, and Cudnn5.1.10 are installed successfully.
 Installing some dependencies for the installation of Caffe framework.
-Please refer to the installation steps in the [guide](https://caffe2.ai/docs/getting-started.html?platform=ubuntu&configuration=compile).
+Please refer to the installation steps in the [Caffe2 installation guide](https://caffe2.ai/docs/getting-started.html?platform=ubuntu&configuration=compile).

 ## Install